This post has been sponsored by Superior Farms American Lamb. All opinions expressed are my own.

 Now, let the lamb sit out for about one and a half to two hours.
 You want it to be room temperature before cooking.

-Once the lamb is room temperature, cook the lamb at 450 degrees Fahrenheit for 10 minutes in order to brown the meat and crisp the scored fat.
+Once the lamb is at room temperature, cook the lamb at 450 degrees Fahrenheit for 10 minutes in order to brown the meat and crisp the scored fat.
 Then, lower the heat to 300 degrees, and roast for another twenty minutes.
 You want the thickest part of the rack to reach a temperature of about 125 degrees.

 Herb Roasted Rack of Lamb